kylegilman/video-embed-thumbnail-generator/readme.txt

 = 4.9 - August XX, 2023 =
 * Removed Video.js v5.
 * Removed support for versions of FFMPEG older than approximately 10 years.
+* Fixed bug that rotated vertical videos incorrectly when encoding video formats.
+* Restored video thumbnail watermark previews on the settings page.
 * Improved methods for determining the mime type of URLs and animated GIF detection.
 * Revised FFMPEG scaling method to use the "scale" video filter instead of -s
 * Removed width setting from custom video encoding formats.
 Width will be calculated automatically to match the aspect ratio of the original video.
-* Fixed bug that rotated vertical videos incorrectly when encoding video formats.
 * Added new sample video to plugin settings page.
 * Updated Symfony/Process to v5.4.26